baverkacar/currency-converter/README.md

 # Currency Converter
 This project is a static website made using flask framework.
-For converting currency fixer.io has been used.
+For converting currency fixer.io api has been used.
 ## Required Tools

 ### Flask